deepload/Predator_momentum/MULTI_BOARD_GUIDE.md

 - Functions include NRF24 sniffing, mousejacking, extended SubGHz range via CC1101, and ESP32 Marauder capabilities.
 - Uses pins 15/16 for ESP32 communication and pins 13/14 for GPS (if connected).
 - No dedicated power switches, components are always powered when connected.

+### 2.8-inch Screen Predator Module

+- Integrated 2.8-inch screen for standalone Predator functionality
+- ESP32-S2 module, 433M RF module, and GPS module in one package
+- Dual GPS configuration - can be shared between Flipper and the 2.8-inch screen
+- High-gain antennas: 3dBi for 2.4GHz, 20dBi for GPS, 3dBi for 433M
+- Built-in 800mAh battery for extended usage
+- Uses pins 15/16 for ESP32-S2 communication and pins 13/14 for GPS
+- External RF accessible through Flipper's SubGHz menu

 ## Adding Support for New Boards